-- In the Layers Treeview ensure the display of the Diagrams, Values and Deformed mesh layers are turned on. - Select the top node of the deformed wall.
-See following image.

-• With the values layer still set to display the horizontal displacement (DX), set each of the load increments (load factors) of Loadcase 2 active in turn to investigate the effect of applying different prop forces to the top of the wall.
+- In the Layers Treeview ensure the display of the Diagrams, Values and Deformed mesh layers are turned on. - Select the top node of the deformed wall as before.
+A value for the first load increment will be shown (the value seen on the adjacent image is for a different increment). - With the values layer still set to display the horizontal displacement (DX), set each of the load increments (load factors) of Loadcase 2 active in turn to investigate the effect of applying different prop forces to the top of the wall.